 Specify whether to connect the Site to EFT Server's DMZ Gateway.

-If you choose not to connect to DMZ Gateway or have not yet installed DMZ Gateway, click in the text box and provide a reason for not using DMZ Gateway.
+If you choose not to connect to DMZ Gateway, click in the text box and provide a reason for not using DMZ Gateway.
 (The reason will appear in the Description box of the compliance report.)

 If you choose to connect to DMZ Gateway, click Connect this Site to DMZ Gateway Server, specify its IP address and port, then click Test Connection.